Migrating Prometheus Exporters to Kubernetes

 } + crtsh_exporters();

-Each of the Jsonnet files is invoked using a similarly named script (e.g. kubernetes.sh
+Each of the Jsonnet files is invoked using a similarly named script (e.g. kubernetes.sh) and it simply:

 #!/usr/bin/env bash